1coderookie/KobraGoNeoInsights/docs/index.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

+# Welcome
-**Welcome to my page about Anycubic's "Kobra Go" and "Kobra Neo".**
+to my infopage about Anycubic's **Kobra Go** and **Kobra Neo**.

-I am a newbie to 3D printing and got a **Kobra Neo** from a friend of mine.
-As it came with some problems and needed a bit of tinker love, I was trying to find informations and tips specifically about the **Neo** - it turned out that it wasn't an easy mission as it's pretty new to the Kobra family.
-So I thought it might be a good idea to document my tinkering and collect informations and tips about the **Go** and **Neo** (as they are basically the same) to facilitate other newbies like me an easier start right away.

-??? question "Want to Contribute?"
+Here you'll fins specific informations about both models as well as more general kind of informations.
+I set this page up to facilitate user of these printer models an easier start as well as providing specific informations about e.g. maintaining the printers.

+Please make sure to **mind the expandable textboxes** as they contain valuable informations.
+Depending on the color of the box, it's either a

+!!! warning "warning"

+!!! tip "tip"

+!!! information "information"

+!!! example "instruction"

+you'll find in there.
+So please take your time and read attentively.

-    You did e.g. any mods and documentated them, have certain tips or stumbled upon useful informations across the web and would like to contribute?
-Just send me an email (address can be found below in the footer), thanks!
+If you want to **contribute** an e.g. mod you did or an important information you found, just send me an email (address can be found in the footer).

-*If you find this page useful, please consider recommending it to others.
-This will make the community aware of this page and help other users.*
+***If you find this page useful, please consider recommending it to others.
+This will make the community aware of this page and help other users.***
-*Thank you!*

 *Happy tinkering and printing!*